partigabor/partigabor.github.io/content/posts/9-horse-guide.md

 +++
-title = "What do to with a horse..." author = "Gabor Parti" date = "2024-01-01" weight = 11
+title = "What do to with a horse..." author = "Gabor Parti" date = "2023-09-01" weight = 11
 description = ""
-categories = []
+categories = ["trivia"]
 tags = []
 menu = "main:posts"
+draft = "true"
 hidden = "true"
-draft = "true"
 disableComments = "true"
+bibFile = "static/files/bibliography.json" # path relative to project root
 +++

-Notes and tips on how to check if a horse is healthy before buying or renting one for a trip, and how to take care of it afterwards.
+Notes and tips on how to check if a horse is healthy before buying one, how to take care of it, and what you need for riding.
 (In progress...)

 # How to buy a horse